-Quick Facts | Answer |
+Rent Increase Facts | Answer |

-Reason Needed | No |
+Reason Needed? | No |

-Max / Limit | Must be reasonable |
+Maximum Amount | Must be reasonable |

-Notice Requirement | No Statute |
+Required Notice | No Statute |

-Does Connecticut Have Rent Control?
+Does Connecticut Have Rent Control Laws?

 In areas with a fair rent commission, landlords in Connecticut cannot raise the rent by an amount that would be considered “harsh and unconscionable.”

-If a tenant thinks a rent increase is unreasonable, they must submit a complaint to their local fair housing commission to contest it.
+If a tenant thinks a rent increase is unreasonable, they must submit a complaint to their local Fair Housing Commission to contest it.

 - Amount and frequency of rent increases